github/docs/content/github/collaborating-with-issues-and-pull-requests/syncing-a-fork.md

 {% data reusables.command_line.open_the_multi_os_terminal %}
 2. Change the current working directory to your local project.
 3. Fetch the branches and their respective commits from the upstream repository.
-Commits to `master` will be stored in a local branch, `upstream/master`.
+Commits to `BRANCHNAME` will be stored in the local branch `upstream/BRANCHNAME`.
   ```shell
   $ git fetch upstream
   > remote: Counting objects: 75, done.